Punktum-dk/epp-xsd-files/README.md

 ### 4.4

 - EPP Service version 4.11.0
-- Added extension `dkhm:VID` for communication of choice of VID, a registry lock service for registrant managed domain names
+- Added extension `dkhm:vid` for communication of choice of VID, a registry lock service for registrant managed domain names

 <a id="43"></a>
 ### 4.3